Skip to main content

 Starting a fentanyl patch

-• Do not start at end of life.
+• Do not start in the last days of life

 • Choose a suitable patch - matrix patch allows titration in smaller increments.